SkylineCommunications/dataminer-docs/develop/devguide/Automation/Howto/Creating_a_cypress_test_for_an_interactive_automation_script.md

    Cypress will execute the test, displaying results in real time: green indicates success, and any errors are logged in detail for debugging.

    The image below shows the result of a successful test:

    ![CypressTest_IAS_Success](~/develop/images/CypressTest_IAS_Success.png)

-1. Simulating a Failure:

-   To test a failure scenario, modify the interactive Automation script by changing the label text from "Hello, World!" to "Goodbye, World!".
+1. If you want to test a failure scenario, modify the interactive Automation script by changing the label text from "Hello, World!" to "Goodbye, World!", and run the test again.

-   When you re-run the Cypress test, you should observe a failure due to the mismatch of the expected text.
+   You should now observe a failure because of the mismatch with the expected text.
 This failure will be reflected in the Cypress results:

    ![CypressTest_IAS_Failure](~/develop/images/CypressTest_IAS_Failure.png)